 Who is affected

-2. I sell to private individuals (not companies) in several (more than one) countries.
+1. You sell to individuals (not companies) in multiple nations.

 Who is not affected

-If you sell using big marketpalces they manage VAT as agents in the chain and withhold local VAT from the sum received from customers.
-In this situation, you have nothing to worry about.
+If you sell on the large marketplace that manages VAT as agents and retains local VAT from the total amount received from buyers.
+In this case, nothing has changed for you.

-1. Register for VAT in countries where you have customers.
+1. Register for VAT in countries of your buyers.

-5. Submit VAT returns in each country your customers are.
+5. Submit VAT returns in each of your buyers’ countries.

-Tax authorities can receive information about your transactions from several sources :
+Tax authorities can receive information about your transactions from sources below:

 - payment processors